Cannes Film Festival Student Programs

 This is a common issue since the Cannes Film Festival always takes place in May.
 We recommend talking to your individual professors to come up with an alternative to sitting traditional finals (e.g., taking them early or late, writing a paper instead, getting an “incomplete” and finishing any pending projects when you return).
 We are also happy to write a letter confirming your acceptance or speak to any professor about the matter.

 First you should refer to Schengen Visa Info website to see if you require a visa.
 You will need to contact your respective government organization that handles visas as requirements vary.
 We are happy to assist you with this process (such as writing a letter confirming acceptance), but getting any required travel documents is entirely the participant’s responsibility.
-Please be sure to apply for a tourist visa.

 Photos are not considered as part of the application.
 We request them so that if accepted, we can start the process of getting a participant’s Festival accreditation badge as soon as possible.

 Photo should be ID-style, of face only, with a light background and no headwear or other items/people in the photo.
+File should be a jpeg under 1mb.

 Mature, independent, hard-working students who are interested in the film and entertainment industry, or hospitality and events, will benefit greatly from the program.
 Cannes is what you make of it, so to flourish in our program, you need to be someone who makes things happen instead of waiting for them to happen.